Pot firms have disclosure 'deficiencies': CSA

 "Our review identified industry specific disclosure deficiencies, which are notable given the recent rapid growth of this industry."

-The CSA also noted that 74 per cent of publicly listed cannabis companies with operations in the U.S. — where marijuana is illegal at the federal level — did not provide sufficient disclosure about the related risks, as requested by the umbrella organization.
+The CSA also noted that 74 per cent of publicly listed cannabis companies with operations in the U.S. — where marijuana is legal in some states but illegal at the federal level — did not provide sufficient disclosure about the related risks, as previously requested by the umbrella organization.

+In a previous notice, the CSA said marijuana industry companies with U.S. operations would be allowed to list on Canadian exchanges if they made proper disclosures about certain risks given the drug's murky legal status south of the border.

 The notice seeking improvement in disclosures from cannabis companies comes one week before recreational marijuana is legalized across Canada on Oct.
 17.